Connect a Laravel application to PlanetScale

 php artisan migrate --seed

-Refresh your Laravel homepage and you'll see a list of stars and their constellations printed out.
+- Refresh your Laravel homepage and you'll see a list of users.

 Add data manually